martinpiper/BombJack/README.md

 	Negative edge of _VSYNC indicates start of the frame

 	Positive edge of VBLANK indicates the bottom of the visible screen edge
+	Note: EXTWANTIRQ = _VBLANK which triggers on the negative edge at raster $f0

 	RV = vertical raster line number
 		$f8-$ff	lo _VSYNC